ThanhNguyen93/medical_device_recall/README.md

 __Background__: MAUDE is the FDA public database to track medical device adverse events.
 Anyone can submit reports to the FDA including both healthcare and non-healthcare professionals (such as nurses, pharmacists, biomed engineers, lawyers, patients, etc.).
-Doesn't matter the incident directly or indirectly involve in the suspect medical device, people are encourage to report to the FDA. https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfmaude/search.cfm
+Doesn't matter the incident directly or indirectly involve in the suspect medical device, people are encouraged to report to the FDA. https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfmaude/search.cfm

 Medical device recall database is another public FDA website regarding information about recall.